matrix-org/matrix-spec-proposals/proposals/xxxx-batch-state.md

 ### Atomic requests

 Handling the request atomically and returning an error if any of the state keys cannot be set for some reason could be nicer.
-(See https://github.com/matrix-org/synapse/issues/7543 for a similar discussion involving the federation API.)
+(See [a similar discussion](https://github.com/matrix-org/synapse/issues/7543) involving the federation API: `/_matrix/federation/v1/send/{txnId}`.)

 ## Security considerations